adityasamota/Zipcode-Finder/README.md

 # Zipcode-Finder
-This is basically a location info from the country and its zipcode using the zippopotam.us API.
+This will generate location inforamtion from the country and its zipcode using the zippopotam.us API.